-St Mary's Church of England Primary School will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials.
+St Mary's CofE Primary School will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials.
 We will clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.

-St Mary's Church of England Primary School uses photographs:
+St Mary's CofE Primary School uses photographs: